JaydenTeoh/gopherism/README.md

     context.verify_mode = ssl.CERT_NONE  # Disable certificate verification
     s = context.wrap_socket(s, server_hostname = gi.host)
 ```
 This allows us to bypass the certificate verfication error.
+For analyzing packets over Wireshark, default port should be 443.
+To verify, go `Wireshark > Preferences > Protocols > HTTP` to see the default port number for "SSL/TLS Ports" in settings.
+It is important to match the port else the TLS packets won't be labelled properly.
 You should start seeing TLS-encrypted packets appear in Wireshark when you filter for `tls`:
 ![TLS Wireshark Packets](./assets/tls_packets.png)